 The redesigned website allows users to find the information they are looking for via refined navigation and search and incorporates new features such as event registration, mailing list signup and online donations.

 Note: The above is my interpretation of the high fidelity design.
 After the end of my contract, minor changes were made to the wireframes and a visual designer worked on the mockups.

 I started the project by studying the organization and its competitors, reviewing the content strategy and understanding the personas.

 Determining user flows and information architecture

-User research and competitive analysis was conducted prior to my joining the project.
-Based on the user groups identified in the research phase, I created user flows to determine how each group would navigate the site to discover relevant content.
+I created user flows to determine how each persona would navigate the site to discover relevant content.

-I also worked on the site map, which went through several iterations as the client and our team worked through determining what pages would be transitioned to the new site and how content could be streamlined.
+I also worked on the site map, which went through several iterations as we worked through determining what pages would be transitioned to the new site and how content could be streamlined.

 Leading a collaborative design session